Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-b/_index.en.md

-Since this application, in most cases, will act as an on-demand dashboard for collecting data from application A, the application has no natural way of ending its process, since it is not sent in as any other normal form.
-To bypass this obstacle, the incoming forms should either;
+Since this application, in most cases, will act as an on-demand dashboard for collecting data from application A, the application has no natural way of ending its process.
+To bypass this obstacle, the incoming forms should either:

 1. be manually deleted after being read, or
 2. they must be implemented with a demand of some sort of